lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 ##### Replacing a Subsequence of a List, Map or String

-The subrange assigment replaces a specified subsequence of a list, map or string with a supplied subsequence.
+The subrange assignment replaces a specified subsequence of a list, map or string with a supplied subsequence.
 The allowed forms are:

 ```
 variable[start-index-expr..end-index-expr] = result-expr